RihardsT/cloud_project_kubernetes/Keycloak/App_configuration/nextcloud.md

 https://parb.rudenspavasaris.id.lv/auth/realms/Rudens/protocol/saml
-URL Location of IdP where the SP will send the SLO Request: https://parb.rudenspavasaris.id.lv/auth/realms/Rudens/protocol/saml Public X.509 certificate of the IdP: Copy the certificate from Keycloak from the Keys-tab of my-realm.
+URL Location of IdP where the SP will send the SLO Request: https://parb.rudenspavasaris.id.lv/auth/realms/Rudens/protocol/saml Public X.509 certificate of the IdP: Copy the certificate got from the Keycloak steps above In Service Provider Data:
-You will need to add '-----BEGIN CERTIFICATE-----' in front of the key and '-----END CERTIFICATE-----' to the end of it.
-In Service Provider Data:

     Attribute, displayname: username